bodsch/docker-icinga2/README.md

        http://${ICINGA_CERT_SERVICE_SERVER}:${ICINGA_CERT_SERVICE_PORT}/v2/cert/${HOSTNAME}

-**The generated Certificate has an Timeout from 10 Minutes between beginning of creation and download.**
+**The generated certificate has an timeout from 10 minutes between beginning of creation and download.**

 You can also look into `rootfs/init/examples/use_cert-service.sh`